candourpro/website/src/docs/converters/overview.md

 # Overview of style value converters

-Style value converters are useful if you want to define app-wide colors, borders or any other custom style value that is likely to be reused.
+Style value converters are useful when defining colors, borders or any other custom style values that are going to be reused.

 ## Setup